 - A handful of good quality dates

-Mix the two ingredients.
-You can also add walnuts, cashews, and almonds to make it more nutritious.
+- Mix the two ingredients.
+You can also add walnuts, cashews, and almonds to make the milkshake more nutritious.

 Selection And Storage

 - Dates are generally sold whole, packaged in narrow boxes, or pressed into blocks.